RomicaSimon/Bug-Reporting/README.md

 3. User clicks on "Sterge din cos" button

 **Actual results:**
-When the user checks the shopping cart by clicking on "Vezi cos" button in "Comanda" page, the word "Incarca" is truncated by the "Incarca" button and if he removes the item from cart,also the content is overlaped.
+When the user checks the shopping cart by clicking on "Vezi cos" button in "Comanda" page, the word "Incarca" is truncated by the "Incarca" button and if he/she removes the item from cart,also the content is overlaped.

 **Expected results:**
 There should not be incomplete words or overlaped contents.